choutianxius/hello-spring-kafka/README.md

 - [x] Define models for messages and implement serialization
 - [ ] Implement interaction with Redis
+    - [x] Set up connection.
+All configuration is done by Spring Boot.
+    - [ ] Data structure modeling and specific behavior
 - [ ] Implement interaction with DynamoDB
+- [ ] Implement authentication and authorization